cleaniquecoders/profile/README.md

 User Cases:

-1. A company has addresses, phone numbers and emails.
+1. A company has addresses, phone numbers, emails and websites.
-2. An employee has addresses, phone numbers and emails.
+2. An employee has addresses, phone numbers, emails and websites.

 This lead us to use Polymorph to tackle the issue of similarity in data stored.